 - 1. Understand the idea for selecting materials for patterns. - 2.
 Learn different types and allowances of patterns used in casting and analyze the components of moulds. - 3.
 Design core, core print and gating system in metal casting processes Understand arc, gas, solid state and resistance welding processes. - 4.
 Develop process-maps for metal forming processes using plasticity principles. - 5.
 Identify the effect of process variables to manufacture defect free products.

-(A30379) FUNDAMENTALS OF AUTOMOBILE ENGINEERING (Open Elective-II offered by Mechanical)
+(A30379) FUNDAMENTALS OF AUTOMOBILE ENGINEERING (OPEN ELECTIVE)